Boston Premises Liability Lawyers

 - Rapes and sexual assault

-Typically the owner of the property is the person responsible for injuries caused by negligent maintenance of the property.
+Typically, the owner of the property is the person responsible for injuries caused by negligent maintenance of the property.
 However, many commercial properties are leased to business tenants, and the property owner might not control the property.
 In that case the business renting the property becomes responsible for the maintenance of the property.
 In residential properties, the tenant and the landlord might share responsibility in certain situations.
 A contractor working on the premises might also share in the liability.
 In most of these cases, the responsible party will have liability insurance.
 There may also be medical payments insurance coverage.

 Some premises liability cases involve failure to maintain the property.
-It is easy to understand that building materials, such as wood staircases or brick walkways, will wear out; they need regular maintenance.
+It is easy to understand that building materials, such as wood staircases or brick walkways, will wear out; they need regular inspection and maintenance.
 The failure by a building owner to regularly inspect and to regularly maintain the premises may lead to liability.